Last updated on April 12th, 2023

 This method is cheaper because you’re adding to the existing foundations rather than replacing them.
 Digging can be done by hand, which means there’s no need for heavy machinery – making it cheaper too.
-However, it can take longer than other methods to excavate the soil and while you wait for concrete to cure.
+However, it can take longer than other methods due to soil excavation and concrete curing.

 Beam and base underpinning involve replacing the existing foundations with a brand new concrete beam that supports the weight of the structure.